Ricky Ervins

-Richard Ervins (born December 7, 1968) is a former American football running back in the National Football League (NFL) for the Washington Redskins and San Francisco 49ers.
-He played college football at the University of Southern California.
+Richard Ervins (born December 7, 1968) is an American former professional football player who was a running back in the National Football League (NFL) for the Washington Redskins and San Francisco 49ers.
+He played college football for the USC Trojans.
+He was selected by Washington in the third round of the 1991 NFL draft.

-High school career
+Early life

 Ervins attended John Muir High School in Pasadena, California, where he participated in football, baseball and competed in track and field.

 College career

-In college, Ervins' touchdown run won the 1990 Rose Bowl for the USC Trojans and he was the game MVP.
-He was teammates on a powerful 1990 USC team with Todd Marinovich and Junior Seau.
-His eight consecutive 100-yard performances were a USC record and this record has since been broken by former Trojans running back Reggie Bush.
+In college, Ervins' touchdown run won the 1990 Rose Bowl for the USC Trojans and he was the game's most valuable player.
+He was teammates on a powerful 1989 USC team with Todd Marinovich and Junior Seau.
+His eight consecutive 100-yard performances at USC were behind only Heisman winners Charles White (10) and Marcus Allen (11) and has since been broken by former Trojans running back Reggie Bush.

 Professional career

+Ervins was drafted in the third round of the 1991 NFL draft by Washington.
 Ervins later played for the Washington Redskins as a rookie running back, he was a second on the team in rushing yards with 680 on the season (behind Earnest Byner) and helped the team win Super Bowl XXVI.
-In the Super Bowl, he was the game's leading rusher, with 72 yards on 13 carries as the Redskins beat the Buffalo Bills 37-24.
+In the Super Bowl, he was the game's leading rusher, with 72 yards on 13 carries as the Redskins beat the Buffalo Bills 37–24.

-Ervins received several honors during his rookie year with Washington, including the PFWA all-Rookie, Football Digest All-Rookie, Pro Football Weekly All-Rookie, Football News All-Rookie, College & Pro Football Newsweekly All-Rookie, Quarterback Club’s Rookie of the year, and Washington Redskin Rookie of the year.
+Ervins received several honors during his rookie year with Washington, including the PFWA all-Rookie, Football Digest All-Rookie, Pro Football Weekly All-Rookie, Football News All-Rookie, college & Pro Football Newsweekly All-Rookie, Quarterback Club's Rookie of the year, and Washington Redskin Rookie of the year.

 He stayed with the Redskins until 1994 when he moved to the San Francisco 49ers.
 He retired in 1995.